BiDAlab/SwipeFormer/README.md

 # Code

-We will provide the evaluation scripts together with their pre-trained models shortly.
+We provide the evaluation scripts in the Code folder.
 <!--We provide the evaluation scripts together with their pre-trained models in this repo. -->